akka/alpakka-kafka/docs/src/main/paradox/transactions.md

 All of the scenarios covered in the @ref[At-Least-Once Delivery documentation](atleastonce.md) (Multiple Effects per Commit, Non-Sequential Processing, and Conditional Message Processing) are applicable to transactional scenarios as well.

-Only one application instance per `transactional.id` is allowed.
-If two application instances with the same `transactional.id` are run at the same time then the instance that registers with Kafka's transaction coordinator second will throw a @javadoc[ProducerFencedException](org.apache.kafka.common.errors.ProducerFencedException) so it doesn't interfere with transactions in process by the first instance.
-To distribute multiple transactional workflows for the same subscription the user must manually subdivide the subscription across multiple instances of the application.
-This may be handled internally in future versions.

 <!-- TODO: replace above with Transactional.partitionedSources is available
 When using `Transactional.source` only one application instance per `transactional.id` is allowed.
 If two application instances with the same `transactional.id` are run at the same time then the instance that registers with Kafka's transaction coordinator second will throw a @javadoc[ProducerFencedException](org.apache.kafka.common.errors.ProducerFencedException) so it doesn't interfere with transactions in process by the first instance.
 To distribute multiple transactional workflows for the same subscription you can use the @ref[Transactional Partitioned Source](#transactional-partitioned-source) `Transactional.partitionedSource`, which manages the `transactional.id` so that no producer fencing occurs.
 -->

 Any state in the transformation logic is not part of a transaction.
 It's left to the user to rebuild state when applying stateful operations with transaction.
 It's possible to encode state into messages produced to topics during a transaction.
 For example you could produce messages to a topic that represents an event log as part of a transaction.
 This event log can be replayed to reconstitute the correct state before the stateful stream resumes consuming again at startup.

-Any side effects that occur in the transformation logic is not part of a transaction (i.e. writes to an database).
+Any side effects that occur in the transformation logic is not part of a transaction (i.e. writes to a database).

 The exactly-once-semantics are guaranteed only when your flow consumes from and produces to the same Kafka cluster.
 Producing to partitions from a 3rd-party source or consuming partitions from one Kafka cluster and producing to another Kafka cluster are not supported.